Ascochyta Leaf Blight

 1. Adjust the watering schedule of the lawn to properly water the lawn deeply and infrequently.
 Ascochyta leaf blight / Dollar Spot fungus is a symptom of shallow grass roots.
 If the lawn was suffering from shallow and frequent lawn watering, the first step is to fix the broken sprinkler head and / or make adjustments to the watering schedule.

 2. To bring the lawn out of the stressed environment we recommend watering the lawn deeply for 3 consecutive days.
-After the 3 deep soakings, go back to a proper lawn watering schedule.
+After the three deep soakings, go back to a proper lawn watering schedule.
 Also, it is important to water early in the morning instead of late at night or even worse in the daytime.

 4. Apply Humate Soil Conditioner at any time of the year or at any time that the disease is active.
 Humate will increase the beneficial bacteria populations in the soil.